alexph/woocommerce-crowdstream/readme.txt

 This plugin provides the integration between Crowdstream.io and the WooCommerce plugin.

 Crowdstream is a service for Customer Analytics that helps you send email for abandoned cart recovery etc.

+To use this service you will need to sign up for an account at https://www.crowdstream.io.

 Contributions are welcome via the [GitHub repository](https://github.com/alexph/woocommerce-crowdstream).